Nordic Blades

 The blade has to be long enough to accommodate the length of the XC ski binding and the length of your boot.
 And it has to be short enough to be maneuverable and not cumbersome.

 Contrary to popular belief, longer blades are NOT faster, if you’re on good quality ice.
-They’re just better on bad ice.
-They’re more likely to bridge two bumps, where a shorter blade might land in the trough between the bumps.
-On soft ice they’ll glide on top when a shorter blade might sink in.
+They’re only better on bad ice.
+They’ll glide across the tops of the bumps, while a shorter blade might fall into the troughs between the bumps.
+On soft ice they’ll stay on top of the surface while a shorter blade might sink in.

-Here’s my recommendation if you want a single pair of all-purpose Nordic blades.
-These lengths work best on good quality ice - not too bumpy, soft or snow-covered.
+Here are my blade length suggestions based on your height.
+These lengths work best on good quality ice - not too bumpy, not too soft, not too snow-covered.

 5’1” and shorter: 40cm (15”)